EntropySynthetica/Obsidian/Notes/Git/Git Cheat Sheet.md

 1. Verify there are changes with `git status`
 2. Commit changes with `git commit -m 'Comments go here'`
-3. Sync back to github with `git push origin master`
+3. Sync back to github with `git push origin main`

 ### New Project from existing directory